First person to receive transplanted pig heart dies at University of Maryland Medical Center in Baltimore

 “He proved to be a brave and noble patient who fought all the way to the end.
 We extend our sincerest condolences to his family,” Griffith said in a statement.
 “Mr. Bennett became known by millions of people around the world for his courage and steadfast will to live.”

-Bennet was offered the transplant of the genetically modified pig heart, an experimental procedure given emergency authorization Dec.
+Bennett was offered the transplant of the genetically modified pig heart, an experimental procedure given emergency authorization Dec.
 31 by the U.S. Food and Drug Administration.
+He underwent the procedure Jan.
+7.

+Pig heart transplants are not approved by the FDA, but the surgery was done under the agency’s expanded access provision, otherwise known as “compassionate use,” because Bennett had terminal heart disease and other options were not available.

+The heart performed well for several weeks with no sign of rejection, a common complication along with infection, organ failure and grafting failures.
+There was no obvious cause identified at the time of death, the hospital said.
+Doctors plan a thorough review and expect to publish their findings in a scientific peer-reviewed journal.

 “We are grateful to Mr. Bennett for his unique and historic role in helping to contribute to a vast array of knowledge to the field of xenotransplantation,” said Muhammad M. Mohiuddin, professor of surgery and scientific director in the Maryland xenotransplantation program.